ignasdamunskis/passive-events-support/README.md

 <script type="text/javascript" src="node_modules/passive-events-support/dist/main.js"></script>
 ```

-With this code the default behaviour will be applied, `passive` option will be added automatically to all the listeners defined after the import.

-## Default behaviour

 By default, importing this package will automatically resolve the issue.
 The `passive` option will be assigned to these events:

 | Type | Events |